Psychotherapy; the Next Great Expose

 this diagnosis without blink.

-Harriet, giving complete obeisance to this finding, immediately confronted her mother and wrote a vicious letter to her sister.
+Harriet, giving complete obeisance to this finding, immediately confronted her parents and wrote a vicious letter to her sister.

 Up until this denouement, Harriet had a good relationship with her parents and her sister.